top of page

 Violent energy could all too easily prevail whenever too few people held intent to reactivate the place's healing energy.
 The potentially majestic motion of the land's medicine wheel was hampered by any and all over-worldly, covetous owner/management focus.

-To the degree that remote stewards, managers, workers -- visitors, too -- didn't attune to the sacred power of the land and waters,the region's medicine wheel slowed.
+To the degree that remote stewards, managers, workers -- visitors, too -- didn't attune to the sacred power of the land and waters, the region's medicine wheel slowed to a crawl.
 Too much for most to appreciate or even recognize its existence and timeless potential for powerful healing.
 Or want to write about it.
-Not beyond occasional newspaper articles, like the thoughtful mid-1970s series by Emilie Frank that were, for decades, preserved on yellowed wall plaques on the bathhouse lobby and restaurant walls.
+Not beyond occasional newspaper articles like the thoughtful mid-1970s series by Emilie Frank that were for decades preserved on yellowed wall plaques on the bathhouse lobby and restaurant walls.
 It painted a vivid picture of the place during

 the renaissance Goodpasture years of the 1970s for visitors, reminding everyone of the jewel -- diamond in the rough -- that the place was -- and remains.